AMD-OSX/AMD_Vanilla/README.md

 AMD Vanilla Clover

-# As of Wednesday February 26th Clover support has been depracated.
+# As of Wednesday February 26th Clover support has been deprecated.
 ## Support might return when/if working mask patching is implemented in Clover.

 ==========